peterlews/DMA-firmware-for-fast-builds/README.md

 # DMA OL

-**DMA OL** is a fast and integrated tool designed for creating DMA firmware.
-Utilizing Vivado Cloud technology, it rapidly sets up an IDE environment on the server, allowing users to simulate and build firmware directly from their web browser without local environment configuration.
+**DMA OL** is a fast, integrated tool for creating DMA firmware.
+Leveraging Vivado Cloud technology, it sets up an IDE environment on the server, enabling users to simulate and build firmware directly from their web browser without local configuration.

-## Current Progress
+## Features

-- **Basic Open-Source Version**: Supports eac and other basic games.
+- **Basic Open-Source Version**: Supports basic games like EAC.
-- **Advanced Version**: Includes support for VGA, Faceit, and other advanced features (premium, not free).
+- **Professional Version**: Includes support for additional simulation types such as FACEIT, VGK, and ACE (premium access required).

 ## Server Specifications